laureanolorenzo/PDF-Chatbot-using-Python/README.md

 #### Comments on version 2
-This project in particular (specifically version 2 of the chatbot) tries to implement some custom-made solutions when possible.
-Especially version 2, where the prompt and conversation history are managed exclusively using self-written code.
+This project in particular tries to implement some custom-made solutions when possible.
+In version 2, the prompt and conversation history are managed exclusively using self-written code.

 See [requirements.txt](requirements.txt) for dependencies.